 The man climbs back into the refrigerator and closes the door.
 The joke is that the refrigerator man’s advice would serve more to intensify the woman’s despair rather than alleviate it.
 If you want to feel significant in life, it is best to avoid thinking of yourself as a mere dot within a colossal universe.
 Nevertheless, for millennia people have been agonizing over a sense of cosmic insignificance in the face of the universe’s vastness.
 Even without the aid of modern astronomical telescopes that can peer into distant galaxies, people in ancient times looked up at the stars and were overwhelmed by their sense of smallness.
 One of the earliest records of this is from the Book of Psalms in the Hebrew Bible: “When I consider your heavens, the work of your fingers, the moon and the stars, which you have set in place, what is humankind that you are mindful of them, human beings that you care for them?”
 (8:3-4).

 One of the most disturbing ancient discussions of the sense of cosmic insignificance is that by the Roman philosopher Boethius (480–525 BCE).
 His personal story is a sad one.
 Born into a wealthy family, Boethius was an important diplomat within the Roman Empire, but a political misunderstanding turned the Emperor against him and, at the young age of 35, he was sentenced to death for treason.
 While awaiting execution in his prison cell, he reflected on everything that he would miss in life because of this injustice.
-In this state of anguish he composed a work titled The Consolation of Philosophy.
+In this state of anguish, he composed a work titled The Consolation of Philosophy.
 It consists of a dialogue between himself and an imaginary person he calls “Lady Philosophy,” who comforts him with words of wisdom during his final days.
-Boethius’s problem, she informs him, is that he is too attached to earthly things, particularly literary fame, and it would help if he reflected on his true place in the cosmos.
+Boethius’s problem, she informs him, is that he is too attached to earthly things, especially literary fame, and it would help if he reflected on his true place in the cosmos.
 She explains that the size of the earth is only a speck compared to the heavens, that most of the earth is uninhabitable, that human societies are scattered remotely.
 It is not just cosmic space that dwarfs human achievements, she continues, but also cosmic time.
 Even if Boethius does gain some temporary fame during his life, that would be absolutely nothing when compared with the eternity of time.

 The lesson that we learn from Lady Philosophy is that, like Boethius, each of us is isolated within the limitless space and time of the cosmos, with no hope of making any meaningful or lasting impact.
 For someone like Boethius who is approaching death, maybe this will be a little consoling.
 So what if you are about to die: in the larger scheme of things your life does not amount to much anyway.
 But, for the rest of us who are not facing imminent death and have normal hopes and dreams, the brute reality of cosmic insignificance can be discouraging.
 Why should I strive for anything if I am a mere imperceptible twitch within the infinite body of the cosmos?

 Contemporary French philosopher Paul Ricoeur (1913–2005) offered a solution to this problem of cosmic insignificance.
 He writes, “On a cosmic scale, our life is insignificant, yet this brief period when we appear in the world is the time in which all meaningful questions arise.”
 Yes, the grandeur of the cosmos does make our life’s efforts irrelevant by comparison, but we nevertheless find meaning within the microscopic components of our lives through the creation of human history.
 That is, while I cannot grasp my personal significance within the incomprehensible cosmic timeline, I can still find my spot within American history, for example, and even more so within my family history.
 I know how this country was founded, how my ancestors got here, what my grandparents and parents did with their lives, and how all this has shaped me.
-Thus, we invent a historical narrative of our human past which is larger than our individual selves, yet much smaller and more manageable than cosmic space and time.
+Thus, we invent a historical narrative of our human past, which is larger than our individual selves, yet much smaller and more manageable than cosmic space and time.
 In Ricoeur’s words, “historical time is like a bridge thrown over the chasm which separates cosmic time from lived time.”

 Does Ricoeur successfully solve the problem of cosmic insignificance?
 Without question, my personal knowledge of history does help clarify who I am and how I fit into the world around me.
 Thus, when I think about my spot within human history, I do not feel like an isolated being adrift in an unfathomable cosmic ocean.
 But while this may temporarily distract me from my sense of cosmic insignificance, it does nothing to change the reality of the limitless cosmos.
-When I reflect on human history, I may feel at home, but the instant that I gaze at the stars, all of human history itself seems miniscule by comparison.
+When I reflect on human history, I may feel at home, but the instant that I gaze at the stars, all human history itself seems miniscule by comparison.
 The entire human legacy is confined to an infinitesimally small region of space for an infinitesimally small period of time, just as Lady Philosophy explained to Boetheus.
 Try as I might to keep my focus on human history, the stars return each night to remind me once again of my true limited place within the cosmos, and the sense of cosmic insignificance returns.

 Job and Suffering